Cody Bellinger Player Props: Cubs vs. Reds

-The Chicago Cubs, including Cody Bellinger and his .590 slugging percentage over his past 10 games, battle starter Andrew Abbott and the Cincinnati Reds at Wrigley Field, Monday at 8:05 PM ET.
+On Tuesday, Cody Bellinger (.615 slugging percentage in past 10 games, including three home runs) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
+First pitch is at 8:05 PM ET.

 Cody Bellinger Game Info & Props vs. the Reds